libp2p/specs/00-framework-01-maturity.md

 implementation serves as the Reference Implementation.

-The promotion from a `Working Draft` to a `Candidate Recommendation` is done via a *Pull Request* that is reviewed by the libp2p community in no more than 8 working days.
+The promotion from a `Working Draft` to a `Candidate Recommendation` is done via a *Pull Request* that is reviewed by the _Interest Group_, allowing a minimum of 8 working days to elapse to collect feedback from the libp2p community at large.

 ## Stage 3: Recommendation